Skip to content

 }

-For this to be possible we only have to take into account two things.
-The first thing is that the data type of the property must be a protocol (previously registered in the container) and not a specific implementation.
-The second thing to note is that the property must be marked as an optional data type, because in case the container is not able to find an implementation to inject it will return a nil value.
+For this to be possible we only have to take into account one thing.
+The data type of the property must be a protocol (previously registered in the container) and not a specific implementation.

 And that's all, by this point we can replicate this steps for every dependency we want to make injectable and start to using them all around in our project.